 The Host City Innsbruck has a long and proud history of hosting top sporting events.
 It has welcomed the Winter Olympics on two occasions, in 1964 and 1976, and attracted numerous other world-class events in the decades since then.
 Surrounded by the Alps, the city offers a unique combination of urban lifestyle and alpine landscape which has always proven hugely popular with both competitors and spectators alike.
 The regional capital of Tirol also has a rich pedigree when it comes to roadbike events.
-More than 30 major roadbike races have started in, finished in or passed through Innsbruck.
-In 2017 it will welcome the Tour of the Alps, the Crankworx bike festival in the Bikepark Innsbruck, PEAKBREAK, the Rad Race and the Haute Routes Dolomites.
-The year 2017 is therefore set to whet the appetite of cycling fans ahead of the main highlight in 2018: the UCI Road World Championships.
+More than 30 major roadbike as well as mountainbike races have started in, finished in or passed through Innsbruck – be it the Tour of the Alps or Crankworx, a gravity mountainbike festival in the Bikepark Innsbruck.

 Capital of the Alps